liri-archive/wayland-archived/README.md

 You can also specify the following options:

- * `qbsbuildconfig:withKmsPlugin=false` to exclude KMS EGL device integration from the build
+ * `project.withKmsPlugin=false` to exclude KMS EGL device integration from the build
- * `qbsbuildconfig:withXWayland=false` to exclude XWayland support from the build
+ * `project.withXWayland=false` to exclude XWayland support from the build

 If you specify `qbs.installRoot` you might need to prefix the entire line with `sudo`, depending on whether you have permissions to write there or not.